ctrlemo/epos-react-hook/README.md

 # Epson ePOS React Hook

 A React hook for managing Epson ePOS thermal printer connections.
-In the future this package will include more functionality for printing and other support for other ePOS printer brands.
+In the future this package will include more functionality for printing and support for other ePOS printer brands.

 ## Installation